 There is no cost associated with council participation other than travel expenses.

 The conversation is ongoing, punctuated by semi-annual meetings, typically from 8:30 a.m. - 2:00 p.m., in Washington, D.C., or New York City.
 Debrief conference calls for non-attending delegates follow each in-person meeting.

 *This list of recent participants is representative, not comprehensive.
-Delegates participate on their own behalf, and listed companies correspond to delegates' audit committee chair roles at time of participation.
+Delegates participate on their own behalf, and listed companies correspond to delegates' audit committee chair roles at the time of participation.
 Council rosters are subject to change.